SirVectrex/FOW/README.md

-# FOW
+# Fundamentals of the Web

-Fundamentals of the Web - Repository for exercises of the following lecture: https://www.youtube.com/watch?v=GTjqPzdB2gQ
+Repository for exercises of the following lecture: https://www.youtube.com/watch?v=GTjqPzdB2gQ